InspektorKukeke/B365JavascriptColorPicker/README.md

 2. Add usercontrol field to a page.
 3. Enjoy!

-Javascript part is based on amazing work of NC22 @ https://github.com/NC22/HTML5-Color-Picker Cheers!
+Javascript part is based on the amazing work of NC22 @ https://github.com/NC22/HTML5-Color-Picker Cheers!